ssilverman/QNEthernet/README.md

 * `size()`: Returns the total size of the received packet data.
 * `static constexpr int maxSockets()`: Returns the maximum number of UDP sockets.
+* `EthernetUDP(queueSize)`: Creates a new UDP socket having the specified packet queue size.
+The minimum possible value is 1 and the default is 1.
+If a value of zero is used, it will default to 1.

 #### `parsePacket()` return values